RaktimJS/boron/README.md

 - Select specific fields from JSON
 - Modify values inside nested structures
 - Lightweight and easy to use—no dependencies or bloat

 ---

+## How to use?

+### Check `USERGUIDE.md`

+---

+## Learnings
+1. Handling nested and dynamic dictionaries
+2. Schema definition and enforcing schema while data creation
+3. Maintaining schema and data integrity
+4. Code modularization and software architecturing
+5. Advanced file handling